configcat/docs/website/docs/advanced/cli.md

 curl -fsSL "https://raw.githubusercontent.com/configcat/cli/main/scripts/install.sh" | bash -s -- -a=arm
 ```

+#### Manual
+You can download the binaries directly from [GitHub Releases](https://github.com/configcat/cli/releases).

 ### Configuration
 After a successful installation, the CLI must be configured with your <a target="_blank" href="https://app.configcat.com/my-account/public-api-credentials">ConfigCat Management API credentials</a>.

+You can do this by using the `configcat setup` command.

 ![interactive](/assets/cli/setup.gif)